certtools/cryptopanwrapper/README.md

 ## The CryptoPanWrapper

-This code wraps the differnet implementations and especially makes using David Stott's Lucent implementation useable via Python.
+This code wraps the different implementations and especially makes using David Stott's Lucent implementation useable via Python.

 How to use it?
 ```python